 Today I am a First Officer on the ATR-72.
-It is a twin engine turbo-prop airplane used to carry up to 70 passengers on short haul flights.
-Me and my happy colleagues do this most days in Scandinavian Airline colors.
+It is a twin-engine turboprop airplane used to carry up to 70 passengers on short-haul flights.
+I and my happy colleagues do this most days in Scandinavian Airlines colors.
 If you happen to take a flight between Arlanda and Visby, or Arlanda and Kalmar, then you may find yourself flown by me.

 Tell the flight attendant to say hi!